Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

     Name: affordability, dtype: int64

-### Findings:
+## Findings:

-+ There is no meaningful relationship between `Price` and `Ratings` that could help us adjust the price without impacting the app's ratings.
++ There is no meaningful relationship between `Price` and `Ratings` that could help us adjust the price without impacting the app's ratings

-+ The correlation between `Price` and `Ratings` is -0.0499, which is quite low.
++ The correlation between `Price` and `Ratings` is -0.0499, which is quite low

 ```python